 Kapoor then produced two films in 1981, 36 Chowringhee Lane and Kalyug.
 Aparna Sen made her debut as a director with 36 Chowringhee Lane, a touching portrayal of love and longing featuring Kapoor’s wife Jennifer Kendal.
 The film went on to win 3 National Awards and several international honours.

 “Shashi asked me how much I’d charge (to direct 36 Chowringhee Lane).
 I said it was my labour of love.
-‘Don’t be silly, Reena (Aparna’s pet name), directors must be paid the most.’
+‘Don’t be silly, Reena (Aparna’s pet name).
+Directors must be paid the most.’
 He decided to give me an unheard of Rs 30,000.
-But when the film released he doubled my fee and gave me 60,000.
-Such generosity remains unheard-of in the entertainment industry.”Aparna Sen
+But when the film released he doubled my fee and gave me Rs 60,000.
+Such generosity remains unheard-of in the entertainment industry.”Aparna Sen, Actor and Filmmaker

-Kalyug directed by Shyam Benegal again, was a retelling of the Mahabharata set in the modern day as a conflict between two business rivals, it won the Best Film Filmfare Award.
+Kalyug, directed by Shyam Benegal again, was a retelling of the Mahabharata set in the modern day as a conflict between two business rivals..
+It won the Filmfare Award for the Best Film.

 Utsav, released in 1984, starring Rekha, was a film produced by Kapoor based on the 2nd century BC play Mrichakatika.
 It won 1 National Award and 2 Filmfare Awards.